-How to Bend Light
+How to Bend Light in the Elevator Experiment

 If an observer in an upwardly accelerated elevator shines a light beam perpendicularly across the elevator, then because of the upward acceleration of the elevator during the time it takes the light to travel from one side to the other, the beam will strike the opposite wall a little below where it was emitted.
 The observer inside the elevator will see the light beam curve downward in a parabolic trajectory similar to, but less pronounced than, the parabolic trajectory of a ball thrown across the elevator.

 But acceleration and gravitation are equivalent, so a gravitational field should produce the same effect.
 The bending of light produced by the Earth’s gravitational field, or even by the kinds of accelerations actually achievable with powerful rockets, is so slight as to be unnoticeable, because the speed of light (300 million meters per second) is so much greater than the speed of a baseball thrown across the elevator.